 You step off the porch with coffee still hot and notice the lawn looks plush in the center yet oddly pale along the north fence.
-Neighbors in Bremerton, Tacoma, and along the Eastside say the same thing every late April.
+Neighbors in Bremerton, Tacoma, and along the Eastside describe the same late April read every year.
 Cool season grass is awake, yet soil in Western Washington still carries winter moisture while afternoon sun pulls water off leaf blades faster than roots replace it.
 That mismatch is not failure.
 It is the normal handoff between spring rains and the first stretch of steady seventy degree days.

 Why late April turf feels different underfoot

 Perennial ryegrass and tall fescue lawns common around the Puget Sound grow from the crown outward when soil warms.
-Microbes in the top few inches of soil begin cycling nutrients again.
+Microbes in the top few inches begin cycling nutrients again.
 Foot traffic returns to the same gate path and the strip where the dog always turns.
 Compaction from winter boots and wheelbarrows shows up as thinner color before you ever see a weed.
 If you only stare at fertilizer ads, you miss the simpler signal: grass height and soil contact changed at the same time.
+The lawn two doors down can look perfect while yours looks tired even when you follow the same bag advice.
+Sun angle, tree line, irrigation overlap, and dog paths differ.
+Compare problem strips only to zones on your lot that get similar light and traffic.
+That habit keeps you from chasing a fertilizer fix when the real limit is shade or compaction near the trampoline.

 Mowing without stealing the pantry